geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 XYZ
 ----

 XYZ tile layers are layers comprised of multiple tiles.
 The XYZ tile service provides tiles based on a URL template with values substituted in for Zoom Level and X and Y counts of the tile.
-Unlike WMTS that follow the OGC standard, the XYZ tile service are often used in Web Mapping Context and are therefore a de facto standard.
+Unlike WMTS that follow the OGC standard, the XYZ tile service is often used in Web Mapping Context and is therefore a de facto standard.
 The XYZ tile service is provided with a fixed projection ( EPSG:3857).

 .. note::
     We encourage  users to use WMTS layer  service which provides predefined tiles (like an XYZ service) with an option to use a RESTful templated URL or a KVP request and with a variety of projections and grids.
 Moreover, using WMTS GetCapabilities provides an up to date Metadata Service for the available layers.